arnauos/densha-de-go/titan-two/README.md

 * Connect Zuiki controller to Titan Two device lights on (Port A)
 * On the game settings, enable control scheme A, stick mode Release and enable or disable electricbrake at your own discretion
 * If you enabled electric brake, press one time (-) button to enable eBRAKE mode (Titan Two led will turn red).
 Then press (left)(down)(right)(Y)(X) to set the desired eBRAKE level from 1 to 5.
 Release the button to disconnect eBRAKE.
+* When driving the Series 700, switch controls by pressing (ZL) while having the mascon in NEUTRAL